The cones of g-vectors

 \section{Introduction}

 Derksen and Fei \cite{DeFe15} introduced generic decompositions of (projective) presentations to generalize Kac and Schofield's results \cite{Ka82, Sch92} on the decompositions of quiver representations (see also \cite{CBSc02, DW17}).
-They constructed a notion of decomposition for g-vectors, named ``generic decomposition" which gives us g-vectors of direct summands in the decompositions of general presentations.
-More precisely, if $g=g_1\oplus g_2\oplus\cdots\oplus g_s$ is the generic decomposition of $g$, then a general presentation in $\Hom_{\Lambda}(g)$ is a direct sum of general presentations in $\Hom_{\Lambda}(g_i)$, for $1\le i\le s$.
-This approach has also been applied to study the categorification of cluster algebras \cite{DK08, Pla13}, g-vector fans \cite{PYK23, Yu23, AoYu23}, wall and chamber structures \cite{As22, As21, AsIy24}.
-Moreover, building on the results from our paper \cite{HY25}, we establish that there is a natural correspondence between decompositions of generically $\tau$-reduced components of representation varieties, in the sense of \cite{CBSc02}, and generic decompositions of g-vectors.
-This leads us to provide a partial response to \cite[Conjecture 6.3]{CILFS14}.
-We also refer the readers to \cite{GLFS21, GLFW23, Ge23} for recent significant works on decompositions of generically $\tau$-reduced components.
+They constructed a notion of decomposition for g-vectors, named ``generic decomposition'' obtained from decompositions of general presentations.
+More precisely, if $g=g_1\oplus g_2\oplus\ldots\oplus g_s$ is the generic decomposition of $g$, then a general presentation in $\Hom_{\Lambda}(g)$ can be expressed as a direct sum of general presentations in $\Hom_{\Lambda}(g_i)$, for $1\le i\le s$.
+This approach has also been applied to study the categorification of cluster algebras \cite{DK08, Pla13, Fe25}, g-vector fans \cite{PYK23, Yu23, AY23, HY25}, and wall-chamber structures \cite{As22, As21, AsIy24}.
+Moreover, in our paper \cite{HY25b}, we established that there is a natural correspondence between decompositions of generically $\tau$-regular components of representation varieties, in the sense of \cite{CBSc02}, and generic decompositions of g-vectors.
+This led us to provide a partial response to \cite[Conjecture 6.3]{CILFS14}.
+We also refer readers to \cite{GLFS21, GLFS24, GLFW23, Ge23, HY25c} for recent significant works on generically $\tau$-regular components.